November 24, 2012, was the last time Florida State lost in football. The team that beat them?

 The Florida Gators.

-Emotions will be running high for everyone involved in Saturday’s game, but for the players especially, they will need to approach it like any other game.
+Emotions will be running high for everyone involved in Saturday’s game, but for the UF seniors especially, who are trying to end their careers with a win against their biggest rival and to send their coach out in winning fashion.
+However, Coach Boom told his players to approach it like any other game.

-Kickoff for Florida’s final regular season game against FSU is scheduled for 3:30 p.m. on Saturday, with pregame coverage beginning at 12:30 on ESPN 850 WRUF.
+Kickoff for Florida’s final regular season game against FSU and Muschamp’s final game as UF head coach is scheduled for 3:30 p.m. on Saturday, with pregame coverage beginning at 12:30 on ESPN 850 WRUF.